Summary

 Influences

-HistoryKizomba, is a Kimbundu (the local dialect in Angola’s capital Luanda) word which means "Party".
-Over the years, the dance and music has come to become a central part of Angolan identity that has spread around the world.
+HistoryKizomba is a Kimbundu (the local dialect in Angola’s capital Luanda) word that means "Party".
+Over the years, dance and music have come to become a central part of Angolan identity that has spread around the world.
 While the Kizomba dance can be traced further back, Kizomba as a musical genre started in the 1980s and 1990s.
 It was born out of a mix of Semba and Zouk.

-"A few enthusiasts say people do not dance Kizomba, they do the Semba steps in non-semba music like Kizomba."
-Kizomba dance reached greater heights when the war ended and the youth took it as an important expression art.
-The first national kizomba championship organized in 2009 was won by Dilson Rosario, and this gave him a chance to come to Europe, bringing the spectacular Kizomba dance to the Europeans in its most raw form.
+A few enthusiasts say people do not dance Kizomba, they do the Semba steps in non-semba music like Kizomba."
+Kizomba dance reached greater heights when the war ended and the youth took it as an important expression of art.
+The first national kizomba championship organized in 2009 was won by Dilson Rosario, and this gave him a chance to come to Europe, bringing the spectacular Kizomba dance to the Europeans in its rawest form.

-The 2000s saw the genre take on a more modern approach influenced by R&B, and marked by a much more slower tempo and electronic instrumentation.
+The 2000s saw the genre take on a more modern approach influenced by R&B, and marked by a much slower tempo and electronic instrumentation.

 Elements